IamShivamJaiswal/hello-world/README.md

 ```

-I finally  divide  the data set and put 20% of the data into a validation set.
+I finally  divide  the data set ,put 80% of the data into training set and  put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by experiment as it overfitting the model.
+The ideal number of epochs was 3 as evidenced by experiment as it overfits the model.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.